ComedicChimera/chai-lang.dev/chaisite/docs/content/startup_guide/chapter2.md

 # Basic Types

+Chai is a strongly and statically typed programming language.
+This means that everything has one possible type determined at compile time.
+Therefore, understanding what types we are dealing with and knowing the type of all the values we use is incredibly important.

-<div class="info">All code used in this chapter and beyond
+> All code used in this chapter and beyond is assumed to have the appropriate
-is assumed to have the appropriate enclosing constructs (`println` import, main function, etc.) unless otherwise stated.</div>
+> enclosing constructs (`println` import, main function, etc.) unless otherwise
+> stated.

 ## Numeric Types